-Formerly known as the New England archive of the American Jewish Historical Society (AJHS), the JHC formalized a collaboration with the New England Historic Genealogical Society (NEHGS) in 2015 with a strengthened mission to enhance Jewish historical and genealogical research and to be a premier site for collection and preservation of Jewish history.
+Formerly the American Jewish Historical Society (AJHS)-New England Archive, the JHC began a collaboration with the New England Historic Genealogical Society (NEHGS) in 2010; in 2015, the two entities formalized the partnership by creating the Jewish Heritage Center, with a strengthened mission to enhance Jewish historical and genealogical research and to be a premier site for collection and preservation of Jewish history.
 In 2018, the center was named for Justin and Genevieve Wyner, in recognition of their longstanding support and advocacy.